AlphaKiloDelta/A-Cost-Efficient-Threat-Intelligence-Platform-Powered-by-Crowdsourced-OSINT/README.md

 ## Security
 - All data is encrypted both in transit and at rest.
-  - Data in Transit: Encrypted by TLS.
+  - Data in Transit: Encrypted by TLS using the AWS certificate bundle.
-  - Data at Rest: Encrypted by an AES-256 customer-managed key in KMS (alias: "TIP-DocDBKey").
+  - Data at Rest: Encrypted by an AES-256 customer-managed key in KMS (alias: "TIP-DocDBKey") with automatic key rotation enabled.
 - The DocumentDB cluster credentials are stored in Secrets Manager and the password is referenced implicitly in the template.
-- The DocumentDB password is a randomly-generated 32-character string consisting of upper- and lower-case letters, numbers, and symbols.
+- The DocumentDB password is a randomly-generated 99-character string consisting of upper/lower case letters and numbers.
 - The SSH tunnel server requires an SSH key to connect, found in the Parameter Store in Systems Manager.
 - The DocumentDB cluster, SSH tunnel server, and "IngestFeed" Lambda function have security groups applied to them which allow inbound/outbound traffic to only the ports and IP ranges they require.
 - All public and private subnets have network ACLs applied to them which allow inbound/outbound traffic to only the ports and IP ranges they require.